Mavericks FTC: Autonomous Robotics Stack

 Mavericks #24034: Autonomous Robotics Stack

-This project details the software architecture engineered for Team Mavericks #24034 during the 2023-2024 FIRST Tech Challenge (FTC) season.
-Moving beyond standard libraries, we implemented advanced control theory, stochastic state estimation, and robust computer vision pipelines to create a robot capable of high-speed, fully autonomous operation.
+This project details the software architecture engineered for Team Mavericks #24034 across multiple FIRST Tech Challenge (FTC) and FIRST LEGO League (FLL) seasons (2021-2025).
+Moving beyond standard libraries, we implemented advanced control theory, stochastic state estimation, and robust computer vision pipelines to create robots capable of high-speed, fully autonomous operation.

 Robot Overview